-Christie Brinkley—along with J.Lo, Charlize Theron, and Naomi Campbell—is part of the small and selective group of chosen ones who has undoubtedly found the Fountain of Youth.
-Proof: It’s been over 40 years since she first started modeling (and subsequently booked three Sports Illustrated Swimsuit Issue covers in a row), yet her skin still looks positively wrinkle-less; her hair bouncy, blond, and shiny as ever; and her persona as bubbly as champagne.
-Clearly, she has somehow escaped the aging effects of time unscathed—and we want answers.
+Christie Brinkley—along with JLo, Charlize Theron, and Naomi Campbell—is part of the small and selective group who undoubtedly found the Fountain of Youth.
+Proof: It’s been over 40 years since she first started modeling (and subsequently booked three Sports Illustrated Swimsuit Issue covers in a row), yet her skin still looks positively wrinkle-less; her hair bouncy, blonde, and shiny as ever; and her persona as bubbly as champagne.
+Clearly, she has escaped the aging effects of time unscathed—and we want answers.

-With that goal in mind, we hopped on the phone with the iconic supermodel to learn about the secret to her ageless, well, everything, right on the heels of her hair extension collection with Hair2Wear (debuting on HSN today).
+With that goal in mind, we hopped on the phone with the iconic supermodel to learn about the secret to her ageless, well, everything, right on the heels of her hair extension collection with Hair2Wear (which debuted on HSN and is now available for purchase on Amazon).
 It turns out that Brinkley isn’t afraid to admit that she gets help when it comes to her inability to age—and was more than happy to share her secrets with us.
 From extensions to exfoliating, keep scrolling to learn Brinkley’s beauty secrets!

 BYRDIE: Do you think women will get over the stigma about extensions soon?

 CB: I think if more women understood that it’s a choice, that it’s an addition to your look, they'll draw the comparison like this: Some nights, you feel like chopping all the vegetables and boiling the water and putting together a great meal.
 Other nights, you feel like throwing something in the microwave and being done with it.
 I think of extensions as the microwave for the hair.
 It’s that easy convenience that makes your hair look like you’ve done something to it.
 To me, it gives me a great sense of comfort.
 I love knowing that I have that in my bag of tricks.

 BYRDIE: Your skin is flawless.
 What’s your secret?